jonsiu/career-os/.ai/planning/vision/mvp-overview.md

 10. Users can receive project recommendations to demonstrate new skills
 11. The application significantly improves resume quality and job prospects
 12. Real-time data synchronization works seamlessly across devices
+13. **NEW**: Users can organize jobs by categories/projects (e.g., "Engineering Manager Search")
+14. **NEW**: Users can view jobs in LinkedIn-style interface with sidebar + preview layout
+15. **NEW**: Users can create role-specific resume versions for different job categories
+16. **NEW**: Users can create and manage cover letters with AI-powered generation
+17. **NEW**: Job descriptions display with proper HTML formatting and rich text editing
+18. **NEW**: Browser extension properly extracts all job fields including company, location, posted date